cmu-mars/cmu-robotics/documents/p2-cp2.md

 Note that unlike other challenge problems, our challenge problem does not rely on any pre-defined test data.
 Instead, perturbations are generated (and validated) dynamically by the test harness (via our TA API).
+**Is this true?
+Is our internal test suite considered to be test data?**

 ### Scenario Generation

 Perturbation scenarios are encoded as a set of individual code-level mutations, where each mutations is intended to represent a realistic fault (in the context of a robotics system).
-Each of those constituent faults is generated using our (soon-to-be-)open-source mutation testing tool, Shuriken.
+Each constituent fault is generated using our (soon-to-be-)open-source mutation testing tool, Shuriken.

 However, generating realistic faults remains an open challenge for both